DavidAmmeraal/react-move-hook/README.md

 # react-move-hook

-A unopinionated customisable react hook without dependencies (except for React) to move stuff around.
+A unopinionated customizable react hook without dependencies (except for React) to move stuff around.
 This library keeps track of an element being moved around.

 ## Description

 This hook is created to track movements on an HTMLElement, it will **not** add any CSS properties on the element on its own accord.
 This is done on purpose, so a developer has control over what styles are actually being used (such as css transforms or top/left positioning).

-By default this hook will bind listeners to mouse and touch events, but the hook can also be [configured](#connectors) to use different methods to move an element around (such as keyboard events).
+By default this hook will bind listeners to mouse and touch events, but the hook can also be [configured](#customising-behaviour) to use different methods to move an element around (such as keyboard events).

 By default, ```useMovable``` will use [getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to do measurements on HTML elements.